-Class hours: 6 lecture/lab Prereg: "C" or higher in ETRO 140B, ETRO 140C, ETRO 240B, and ETRO 240C or valid CCNA certification.
+Class hours: 6 lecture/lab Prereq: "C" or higher in ETRO 140B, ETRO 140C, ETRO 240B, and ETRO 240C or valid CCNA certification.
 Description: This course covers advanced configuration of routing protocols including RIP, IGRP, EIGRP, OSPF, and BGP for LANs and WANs.
 VLSM, route summarization and optimization, network security, DHCP, NAT, default routing, and connecting autonomous systems will also be covered.
 The course content will be delivered by classroom lectures and online lessons.
 Hands-on experience will be gained through organized lab activities.
 The student will design, build, configure, and test two comprehensive case study networks.
 A final comprehensive online exam and practical lab exam will test exit competencies.
-Hands-on experience will be gained through organized lab activities.